New Toyota Yaris 5-door Hatchback Design Evaluation

-The Toyota Yaris brings a high level of balanced value, safety and a fun-to-drive experience to the entry subcompact segment.
+The Toyota Yaris brings a high level of balanced value, safety and a fun-to-drive experience to the entry subcompact segment, it is a very economical car plus when it comes to Toyota, you can easily find toyota spare parts whenever you need to.
 Its 1.5-liter four-cylinder engine is equipped with variable valve timing with intelligence (VVT-i) and produces 106 horsepower at 6,000 RPM and 103 lb.-ft. of torque at 4,200 RPM.
 The optional four-speed automatic transmission features uphill/downhill shift logic to reduce gear “hunting” for smooth performance when driving in hills.
 A five-speed manual is the standard transmission.

 The Yaris Sedan rides on a 100.4-inch wheelbase versus 96.9 inches for both Liftback models.
 The Yaris Sedan has an overall length of 169.3 inches compared to 150.6 inches for the Liftback models, and the Sedan is 2.5 inches lower than the Liftbacks, as well.